Classifier-agnostic saliency map extraction: Classifier-agnostic saliency map extraction

 This property is against our definition of the mapping $m$ above, which stated that any pixel which helps classification should be indicated by the mask (a saliency map) with $1$.
 The reason why this is possible is these two equally good, but distinct classifiers may use different subsets of input pixels to perform classification.

 \paragraph{An example} This behaviour can be intuitively explained with a simple example, illustrating an extreme special case.
 Let us consider a data set in which all instances consist of two identical copies of images concatenated together, that is, for all $x_n$, $x_n = [x'_n; x'_n]$, where $x'_n \in \mathbb{R}^{W/2 \times H \times 3}$.
-For such a data set, there exist at least two classifiers, $f$ and $f'$, with the same classification loss.
-The classifier $f$ uses only the left half of the image, while $f'$ uses the other half.
-Each of the corresponding mappings, $m$ and $m'$, would then indicate a region of interest only on the corresponding half of the image.
-When the input image does not consist of two concatenated copies of the same image, it is unlikely that two equally good classifiers will use disjoint sets of input pixels.
+For a data set constructed in this manner, there exist at least two classifiers, $f$ and $f'$, with the same classification loss, such that the classifier $f$ uses only the left half of the image, while $f'$ uses the other half.
+Each of the corresponding mappings, $m$ and $m'$, would then indicate as salient only a region in a half of the image.
+Obviously, when the input image does not consist of two concatenated copies of the same image, it is unlikely that two equally good classifiers will use disjoint sets of input pixels.
 Our example is to show an extreme case when it is possible.